spotty-cloud/spotty/docs/docs/configuration.md

 ### __`container`__ section:

 - __`projectDir`__ - a directory inside the container where the local project will be copied.
-If it's a subdirectory of a container volume, the project will be located on that volume, otherwise the data will be lost once the instance is terminated.
+If it's a subdirectory of a container volume, the project will be located on that volume, otherwise, the data will be lost once the instance is terminated.

-- __`image`__ _(optional)_ - the name of the Docker image that contains environment for your project.
+- __`image`__ _(optional)_ - the name of the Docker image that contains the environment for your project.
 For example, you could use [TensorFlow image for GPU](https://hub.docker.com/r/tensorflow/tensorflow/){:target="_blank"} (`tensorflow/tensorflow:latest-gpu-py3`).
 It already contains NumPy, SciPy, scikit-learn, pandas, Jupyter Notebook and TensorFlow itself.
 If you need to use your own image, you can specify the path to your Dockerfile in the